d2si/sovereign-keys/README.md

 └─nvme1n1p128        259:5    0   1M  0 part
 ```

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Restoring a snapshot or an instance

 Say you have an instance with one or more SK volumes.
 And for some reason, the instance is gone.
 You had backup (either AMI of the entire instance or plain snapshots of the volumes) and now you want to retrieve your data.
 How does it work?
-Let see!
+Let's see!

-We will do the exemple with an AMI, because that is less AWS heavy-lifting and it allow us to focus more on the `Sovereign Keys` part.
+We will do the example with an AMI, because that is less AWS heavy-lifting (switching volumes around, etc...) and it allows us to focus more on the `Sovereign Keys` part.

 1. Create an image of the EC2 instance `ec2-sovereign-keys-test-customer-test-instance`:
     ```sh